 In time, fiscal common sense will become politically sacrosanct.
 Departures from the discipline will become unthinkable.
 Debt limit hikes will become extremely rare.
 Uncle Sam will have grown up.

 Well, I’ll be darned.

 Q. Why merely cap the debt?
 Why not eliminate it?

 A. Denying the government any power to borrow is too rigid.
 Governments need to borrow, just as businesses, households, and individuals do.
-For example, if a defensive war becomes necessary, borrowing may make the difference between survival and destruction.
+For example, if a defensive war becomes necessary, borrowing may make the difference between survival and ruin.
 But a large debt should certainly be a rare exception, not the rule.
 In my view, the goal shouldn’t be to avoid debt altogether, but rather to keep the total amount of debt manageable.
 To be manageable, the debt should be growing less fast than our ability to repay it.
-In good times the debt should be getting steadily smaller as a share of national income (due to a combination of economic growth and the running of routine budget surpluses); in a time of crisis, the debt should be allowed to spike up temporarily, but only to the level necessary to meet the crisis and not so high as to be unmanageable once the crisis has passed.
+In good times the debt should be getting steadily smaller as a share of national income (due to a combination of economic health and the running of routine budget surpluses).
+In a time of crisis, the debt should be allowed to spike up temporarily, but only to the level necessary to meet the crisis and not so high as to be unmanageable once the crisis has passed.
 The debt itself should not be a source of crisis.
 Rather, debt should be an occasional tool for handling the unexpected.